yuangoung/AmRTSNet_v51/README.md

 # AmRTSNet_v51
 Automatic Mapping of Retrogressive Thaw Slumps Using Deep Learning

+Related article is under revision in 《Journal of Geographical Sciences》！！！

 If this code is helpful to you please cite our article：